Politics - Use the “Biased" Mainstream Media as a Tool

 They will come for you, be prepared.

 We all have dirt in our past, my aspiring autocrat.
 We’ll have dirt in our future too, and we’re not about to let some Vickie Vale or April O’Neil publish a story that could derail our quest for power.
 No, we will treat every potential negative story like a rock fight.

 Ethical journalists and editors won’t publish a story about you without getting your side of the story.
 Some will delay reaching out until the last possible minute to protect their piece against the counter-assault, but you’ll have time to start chucking rocks.

-Get all the details, find out how much they know.
-Be courteous, offer to speak off the record.
+Get all the details, and find out how much they know.
+Be courteous, and offer to speak off the record.
 Use it as an opportunity to delay and place doubts about the facts.

 “I’d love to help you with the story.
 You need the real story.
 We don’t want you publishing rumours and falsehoods.”

 Figure out their source and disparage the source with rumours and innuendo that undercuts their credibility.
 Use “I heard” rather than anything direct.
 It removes your guilt from the statement, but the message still gets out there.